-Being an umpire in cricket is hardly an easy task, especially if your officiating a high pressure game between India and arch-rivals Pakistan.
+Being an umpire in cricket is hardly an easy task, especially if you’re officiating a high-pressure game between India and arch-rivals Pakistan.
 However, for an experienced umpire like AV Jayaprakash, the match held at Delhi’s Feroz Shah Kotla on February 7, 1999, was just another match.
-It was on this day, 18 years ago that Anil Kumble became the first Indian bowler to bag 10 wickets in an innings.
+It was on this day, 20 years ago that Anil Kumble became the first Indian bowler to bag 10 wickets in an innings.
 Coincidentally, it was umpire Jayaprakash who declared all the 10 Pakistan batsmen out.
 Today he regards it as the most treasured moment of his umpiring career.

 Recalling the hazy Delhi afternoon of 1999, Jayaprakash says that it was one of those occasions when everything went right for him as an umpire.
 “In umpiring, you have some good and some bad days.
 But that day was perfect,” he said.